Using Regular Expressions (Regex) With Your App

 Getting Help With Regular Expressions

-Note: Unfortunately, we are unable to provide support for Regex as it falls outside the scope of our assistance.
+Note: Unfortunately, we cannot provide support for Regex as it falls outside our scope of assistance.
 This means that we cannot offer any further help with setup or troubleshooting.

 Additionally, since Regex is a code-based solution, we cannot guarantee its functionality or full compatibility with Knack.

-While we can’t help further, there are many resources that can point you in the right direction:
+While we can’t help further, many resources can point you in the right direction:

 • You can ask for help in our community of other Knack users.